 Wavelet Transform-Based Image Compression

-- Read and process the input image.
+- Read the input image and process it.

 - Apply the DWT to each color channel (Red, Green, Blue) separately.

-- Implement the inverse DWT.
+- Implement inverse DWT.

-- Save the reconstructed image.
+- Save reconstructed image.

 - The graphical interface should allow users to load an image, apply the wavelet transform, and display the compressed image.